fredboe/MNIST-digit-detection/README.md

 ## Project
 This project contains a basic implementation of a neural network.
 The goal of the network is to predict the MNIST dataset.

-I plan to add some other AI techniques in the future that can also be trained with the MNIST dataset.

 ## Execute the code
 To see the result of the code is just execute network.py.
 ```